SEO Strategy plan for a new website

 • Women’s Jackets

-Detailing which pages are required at this early stage will help with your keyword research; The next step of the SEO strategy.
+Each landing page necessitates meticulous optimisation.
+Detailing which pages you require at this early stage will help you with your keyword research, which is the next step of the SEO strategy.

 SEO Keyword Research with SEMrush